 Though it’s a struggle we can all relate to at some point, it’s often impossible to pinpoint a single cause of this restless, discontent feeling.
-Any number of confusing factors may contribute all at once, including an empty nest, a sparkless marriage, a boring life routine, and even new aches and pains that weren’t there in our 30s.
+Any number of confusing factors may contribute all at once.
+Becoming an empty nester, having a sparkless marriage, a boring life routine, and even new aches and pains that weren’t there in our 30s.

 To make matters worse, we sometimes then start feeling guilty for being unhappy at all.
-We beat ourselves up for not being more grateful, especially if we’ve accomplished a decent amount, are relatively financially stable, and generally don’t have it as bad as others.
+We beat ourselves up for not being more grateful, especially if we’ve accomplished a decent amount, and generally don’t have it as bad as others.

 No matter where you’re coming from, I’m here to comfort you with the knowledge that these feelings are perfectly natural.
 In fact, research shows that a dip in happiness during one’s 40s and 50s is a predictable part of the average life cycle.
 It occurs regardless of many aspects of life status, including marital state, education, employment, health, etc.

 There are many reasons for this frustration.
 One of them is that we tend to be overly optimistic in our earlier years, so we have several unmet expectations after reaching our later life stages.
 Naturally, we feel disappointed when our hopes and dreams don’t come to pass.
 Another reason is our susceptibility to self-comparison.
 We look around at our peers with seemingly better homes, marriages, careers, and relationships with their kids and feel like failures.

 The good news is that the same research also indicates that, eventually, most of us will probably reach a point where our happiness exceeds any other stage in life, including our youngest years.